adjust/pg_querylog/README.md

 * `pg_querylog.buffer_size` - buffer size for each saved query, calculated as sum of lenghts of query and its params.
 * `pg_querylog.enabled` - controls saving queries.

-To get only running queries `running_queries` view is used:
+For only running queries `running_queries` use this view:

 	select * from querylog.running_queries;